mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 By comparison, installing Plex on Synology takes about two minutes.
 You breeze through a user-friendly wizard, and you're done.

 I'm sticking with TrueNAS because I care more about platform lock-in than almost anything else.
 I like supporting open-source software.
 If I were to recommend an OS to a friend who wasn't as ideologically driven, I'd definitely recommend Synology.

+### ZFS

+ZFS is cool, but I actually haven't found a need for the features people are excited about.
+I see people talking about snapshotting, but I don't create snapshots and I haven't found a need for them.
+I have offsite backup snapshots with restic, and they're not especially convenient, but it takes me about 15 minutes to recover it.
+I've been using restic for two years, and I only recall needing to find a snapshot once.

+I do like how easy it is to create new filesystems with different properties.
+And it's nice that it just does its job and I don't have to think about it much.